 top of page

-Pain management is handling of pain in soft and hard tissues of a body which is the result of either traumatic injury or overwork.
+1. Structual pain management is handling of pain in soft and hard tissues of a body which is the result of either traumatic injury or overwork.
 It divides into acute and chronic pain.
 The pain here we are talking about does not include the pain from internal organs or malfunction of visera.

 Acute pain is referred to when the injury happens within 24 hours.
 It accompanies with the 4 big signs --local heat, local redness, local edema/swelling, limited movement.